 Nation-state actors and cybercriminals are launching increasingly sophisticated attacks that offer greater rewards with the least amount of work.
 By infecting widely used software, they are frequently able to affect a massive number of users and organizations, while going undetected for months.
 Nearly two months after the SolarWinds attack exposed government and corporate data, President Joe Biden is planning to release an executive order that is aimed at addressing the security gaps exposed by the attack — further signaling the need to strengthen supply chain defenses.
+But how can you reduce cyber risk?

 Recently, SolarWinds published a blog sharing details of the malicious code that was added to its Orion Platform software in September 2019.
 This large-scale supply chain attack reminds us of the importance of securing the entire technical ecosystem (i.e., development, testing, staging, etc.).